Plain-English guide Cook County

 Quasi-judicial.
 A three-commissioner panel reviews the evidence.
 Sworn hearings are rare for residential - most residential appeals are decided on the written packet alone.
 This is the primary venue for strong cases.

-Censum's pre-filled form targets the Board of Review — the venue where evidence quality matters most and where our 86.1% top-decile precision comes from BOR decisions specifically.
+Censum's pre-filled form targets the Board of Review - the venue where evidence quality matters most.
+Censum reserves the strongest paid packet for properties that clear the highest-confidence threshold after suppression and eligibility checks.
 For properties with a straightforward Assessor's Office case (characteristic errors), we flag it in the packet so you can file both.

 04